Sugar, sweeteners, diabetes and an amazing mojito with Urban Cordial

 Add 30 ml of Strawberry & Sage Cordial.
 The sage replaces mint well in this distinctive and unusual mojito alternative.

 Add some crushed ice, add the lid to the shaker or jar, and shake really well to mix the ingredients and get some colour going!

 Pour into a glass, add some more ice cubes and top the mixture up with soda or fizzy water.

-This post is sponsored and edited by Urban Cordial.
-For more cocktail recipe ideas, head to their recipes page here and get 10% off their fantastic range of low sugar cordials for your mocktails with code CLUBSODA.
+This post is sponsored Urban Cordial.
+Find them on Facebook, Twitter and Instagram.
+And for more cocktail recipe ideas, head to their recipes page here and get 10% off their fantastic range of low sugar cordials for your mocktails with code CLUBSODA.